codekane/kageshi/docs/index.md

 [ezcapechat.com](https://www.ezcapechat.com).
 If you're unfamiliar, it's a site for video-chatting with your friends, and for making new ones.

+## V0.3 Release Notes
+- Make everything place nice together
+- No more '$ is not a function' errors
+- Fix tab-completion

 ## V0.25 Release Notes
 - Update the message fix so that it properly works in PM windows

 ## V0.24 Release Notes
 - New Feature: Text-size normalization.